roman-milk/roman-milk.github.io/jen.md

+===

- ****** Jen Ch.
-01 ****** byStoryTeller07© Morris contemplated what had gone wrong.
+Morris contemplated what had gone wrong.
 Telling that harridan the precious daughter wasn't so perfect and getting Jen out of his hair had been a perfect idea only it all went wrong.
 He ended up spanking his niece, which wouldn't have been such a big deal except she was twenty-two and a very desirable young woman.

  The way she said she would do whatever he wanted was so tempting he just couldn't resist teaching her a lesson.
 Never take it for granted someone will play fair and not take advantage.
 He thought she would have protested and not given in so easily, so he could claim a victory and continue with the plan of telling her mother.
 After spanking her he dare not tell anyone.